 The second factor is the COVID-19 pandemic, which has forced many clinics to stop injections temporarily.
 While a surprising number of clinicsI did by phone were still open in a small informal survey, others were in a holding pattern.
 This may lower supply which could raise prices.
 But I think demand is likely way down as many patients stay home to avoid COVID risks.
 This could be temporary though.
 As things start re-opening, as they are now, the clinics may be able to capitalize on pent-up demand.

-To sum up, the answer to the question, “How do stem cells cost?” is largely driven by clinic firms aiming to profit.
-Overall, clinics will charge what they think patients will pay them, which will always be a moving target.
+To sum up, the answer to the question, “How do stem cells cost?” largely depends on context.
+Overall, clinics will charge what they think patients will pay them.
+It will always be a moving target.
 I urge patients to be cautious both medically, talking to their doctors, and financially.

 - The Trouble With Stem Cell Therapy, Jeneen Interlandi, Consumer Reports, January 11, 2018.